Xiphodon: Early history

-In 1848, the French naturalist Paul Gervais affirmed that Xiphodon was a distinct genus from Anoplotherium.
+In an 1848–1852 work, the French naturalist Paul Gervais affirmed that Xiphodon was a distinct genus from Anoplotherium.
 He similarly conveyed that X. gracile was slender like antelopes but was slightly smaller than dorcas gazelles.
 He erected the second species X. gelyense from the French commune of Saint-Gély-du-Fesc.
 He also reclassified Hyopotamus (= Bothriodon) crispus into Xiphodon.
 The validity of Xiphodon as a genus was also supported by the British naturalist Richard Owen the same year, who also erected Dichodon.
-Owen emended the species X. gracile and X. gelyense to X. gracilis and X. Gelyensis, respectively in 1857.
+Owen emended the species X. gracile and X. gelyense to X. gracilis and X. gelyensis, respectively in 1857.

 X. gracilis was amongst the fossil taxa depicted in the Crystal Palace Dinosaurs assemblage in the Crystal Palace Park in the United Kingdom, open to the public since 1854 and constructed by English sculptor Benjamin Waterhouse Hawkins.
 Benjamin apparently either refused to acknowledge the genus name or was unaware of it, meaning that sculptures of the species were referred to as "A. gracile".
 The extant sculptures of A. commune were historically confused with "A. gracile", the result of both species having been listed in the earliest Crystal Palace guidebooks.
 An illustration of Hawkins' workshop reveals that four sculptures representing "A. gracile" were constructed by him, three of which vanished without any traces.

 The fourth sculpture was mistaken as a Megaloceros giganteus fawn and was associated with the Megaloceros sculptures for an unknown amount of time.
 The sole surviving sculpture measures 1.7 m long from the snout to the tail and has a llama-like appearance given its long neck, small head, large eyes, robust body, camel-like nose, branched lips, and a narrow snout.
 The sculpture's appearance overall matches up with Cuvier's anatomical description of the species, the main inaccuracy being the reconstruction of additional small digits similar to A. commune.
 Its design and intended representation as a herd were likely inspired by South American llama appearances and behaviours.
 The illustration of Hawkins' workshop implies that the Xiphodon gracilis sculptures were intended to represent a relaxed herd.